You're going to Egypt!!

 You can check this site as well, but we make no guarantees as to its accuracy.
 Double check with your local government.

-No vaccinations are required for travel to Egypt unless you are arriving from a country with risk of Yellow Fever.
+No vaccinations other than the Covid Vaccine are required for travel to Egypt unless you are arriving from a country with risk of Yellow Fever.
 Of which the United States is not, if you are from a different location, please double check your countries status.

 That being said the CDC does have vaccination recommendations.
 If you're interested you can check out what they have to say here.